colinbate/md2sp-partial/README.md

 # Markdown 2 Sharepoint

 Takes documents with TOML front matter and markdown content and posts them to a Sharepoint blog (or other MetaWeblog API blog).
 I've tested it with Sharepoint 2010 and Wordpress 4.0 but it should work with others.
+Supports normal API authentication as well as NTLM authentication.

 ## Installation